Gold Creek Homestead Precinct

 What community facilities and activities will be provided?

-We will engage with stakeholders and the community to identify and deliver facilities and activities to best meet community preferences.
+Community facilities and activities are a focus for current engagement activities.
+We will continue to engage with stakeholders and the community to identify and deliver facilities and activities to best meet community preferences.

-These might include, art and craft facilities, yoga and wellbeing activities, lecture series and social events.
+These might include community markets, bush tucker garden, art and craft facilities, yoga and wellbeing activities, lecture series and social events.

 Who is Lendlease, what is their role?